onnx/keras-onnx/README.md

 We converted successfully for all the keras application models such as:
 Xception, VGG16, VGG19, ResNet50, InceptionV3, InceptionResNetV2, MobileNet, MobileNetV2, DenseNet121, DenseNet169, DenseNet201, NASNetMobile, and NASNetLarge.
-Try the following models and convert them to onnx using the code above.
+In addition, we have verified other pretrained models [here](https://github.com/onnx/keras-onnx/blob/master/pretrained.md) Try the following models and convert them to onnx using the code above.

 ```